ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel-2/deployment.md

 ```

 {{< details-warning summary="Warning: your server and dev Git branch names must match!" >}}
-The name of the branch in your server-side Git repo must match the name of the branch you're pushing from your development machine (e.g. *both* server and dev branches should be `main`, or both should be `master`, etc.), or the checkout part of the `post-receive` hook will fail.
+The name of the branch in your serverside Git repo *must* match the name of the branch you're pushing from your development machine, or the checkout part of the `post-receive` hook will fail
+(e.g. *both* server and dev branches should be `main`, or both should be `master`, etc.).

+You can check the current branch name in both the serverside and dev-side repos with `git branch`.

 The most likely way you'd run into problems is having a `master` branch on your server (by default most Git distributions will use `master` as the default name) and a `main` branch on your dev machine.
-As long as you give both branches the same name (e.g. both `main`, both `master`, or whatever else you prefer) you should be fine.
+You could solve this, for example, by renaming the serverside branch to `main`, or, more permanently, set `main` as the default serverside branch name with `git config --global init.defaultBranch main` and [create a new serverside Git repo]({{< relref "server-setup-app#directory-structure" >}}), which will then have `main` as the default branch.
 {{< /details-warning >}}

 Here's what should happen:

 - Git on your dev machine reads the `laravel_git` SSH host information you added in the previous step, recognizes which SSH key to use to connect to the server (you might be prompted for the SSH key's password, or `ssh-agent` might take of this for you under the hood, depending on your SSH setup).
-- Your app is pushed to the server-side Git repo (SSH into the server and check the contents of `git log` in `/home/laravel/repo/laravel.git`).
+- Your app is pushed to the serverside Git repo (SSH into the server and check the contents of `git log` in `/home/laravel/repo/laravel.git`).

+  (Note that, assuming you're following along with the tutorial and using a bare serverside Git repo, your app's files *will not* appear on the file system in the serverside Git repo because a bare Git repo does not have a working tree.
+That is expected—you confirm the push's success with `git log`, which should show your project's commit history.)

 {{< details summary="Ran into problems?" >}}
 - Errors with Git's SSH connection to the server are probably due to an SSH or Git misconfiguration on your dev machine.
   Double check that the alias in `~/.ssh/config` and the Git remote URL match on your dev machine what's in this article.

-- Server-side errors, at least at this stage, most likely arise from Git branch naming conflicts—see the warning about matching Git branch names above.
+- Serverside errors, at least at this stage, most likely arise from Git branch naming conflicts—see the warning about matching Git branch names above.

 Give this and the previous two dev-side steps a reread just be sure, and then please [let me know](/contact) if you're still having problems pushing code to the server---it might be a mistake in this guide.
 {{< /details >}}